diegoandgonzalez/finde-largo/README.md

 ### 2. Add environment variables

-Create `.env.local` file in the root folder of the project.
+Create `.env.local` file in the project's root folder.
 This file contains the environment variables that are injected by Next.js.
-It should contain the following:
+It should include the following:

 ```javascript
 NEXT_PUBLIC_VERCEL_URL=localhost:3000